PaulFrankling/proper_clobber/README.md

 1. [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) is used to form the layout of the website and make it responsive.
 It is also used to add components to the project.
 1. [Stripe](https://stripe.com/gb) is used as a payment processing platform for the project.
 1. [Amazon AWS](https://aws.amazon.com/) is used to store the static files and media files belonging to the project.
+1. [Postgres](https://www.postgresql.org/) is the database used by the deployed project.
 1. [Google Fonts](https://fonts.google.com/specimen/Archivo?query=archivo#standard-styles) is used to implement the primary font of **Archivo** and the secondary font of **Montserrat**.
 1. [Font Awesome](https://fontawesome.com/) is used to add icons to the website.
 1. [Coolor](https://coolors.co/ffffff-000000-7e7f83-ceff1a) is used to develop a colour scheme for the project.